All Products

 What is eRDMA?

-You can use eRDMA as the basis and deploy HPC applications in the cloud to obtain high-performance application clusters that have high elasticity at low costs.
-You can also replace a VPC with the eRDMA network to accelerate the performance of other applications.
+You can use eRDMA to deploy HPC applications in the cloud to build high-performance application clusters that have high elasticity at low costs.
+You can also replace a VPC with an eRDMA network to accelerate applications.

-The capabilities of eRDAM must be implemented based on the types of instances that support eRDMA.
-You can create and bind eRDMA-capable elastic network interfaces (ENIs) to implement the capabilities of eRDMA.
+The capabilities of eRDMA must be implemented based on the instance types that support eRDMA.
+You can create and bind eRDMA-capable elastic network interfaces (ENIs) to Elastic Compute Service (ECS) instances of the instance types to provide large-scale RDMA network service capabilities.

 Benefits